cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Redis
 =====

-"Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
-It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.
-Redis has built-in replication, Lua scripting, LRU eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.
-It can run atomic operations on these types, like appending to a string, incrementing the value in a hash; pushing an element to a list; computing set intersection, union and difference, or getting the member with highest ranking in a sorted set.
-In order to achieve its outstanding performance, Redis works with an in-memory dataset.
-Depending on your use case, you can persist it either by dumping the dataset to disk every once in a while, or by appending each command to a log.
-Redis also supports trivial-to-setup master-slave asynchronous replication, with very fast non-blocking first synchronization, auto-reconnection with partial resynchronization on net split" [@hid-sp18-520-Redis].
+> ``Redis is an open source (BSD licensed), in-memory data structure
+> store, used as a database, cache and message broker.
+It supports
+> data structures such as strings, hashes, lists, sets, sorted sets
+> with range queries, bitmaps, hyperloglogs and geospatial indexes
+> with radius queries.
+Redis has built-in replication, Lua scripting,
+> LRU eviction, transactions and different levels of on-disk
+> persistence, and provides high availability via Redis Sentinel and
+> automatic partitioning with Redis Cluster.
+It can run atomic
+> operations on these types, like appending to a string, incrementing
+> the value in a hash; pushing an element to a list; computing set
+> intersection, union and difference, or getting the member with
+> highest ranking in a sorted set.
+In order to achieve its outstanding
+> performance, Redis works with an in-memory dataset.
+Depending on
+> your use case, you can persist it either by dumping the dataset to
+> disk every once in a while, or by appending each command to a
+> log.
+Redis also supports trivial-to-setup master-slave asynchronous
+> replication, with very fast non-blocking first synchronization,
+> auto-reconnection with partial resynchronization on net
+> split'' [@hid-sp18-520-Redis].

 Redis is No SQL database, supports Key value databases by mapping its key to type of values.

 TensorFlow
 ==========

-"TensorFlow is an open source software library for numerical computation using data flow graphs.
-Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them.
-The flexible architecture allows you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API.
-TensorFlow was originally developed by researchers and engineers working on the Google Brain Team within Google Machine Intelligence research organization for the purposes of conducting machine learning and deep neural networks research, but the system is general enough to be applicable in a wide variety of other domains as well" [@hid-sp18-520-TensorFlow].
+> ``TensorFlow is an open source software library for numerical
+> computation using data flow graphs.
+Nodes in the graph represent
+> mathematical operations, while the graph edges represent the
+> multidimensional data arrays (tensors) communicated between
+> them.
+The flexible architecture allows you to deploy computation to
+> one or more CPUs or GPUs in a desktop, server, or mobile device with
+> a single API.
+TensorFlow was originally developed by researchers and
+> engineers working on the Google Brain Team within Google Machine
+> Intelligence research organization for the purposes of conducting
+> machine learning and deep neural networks research, but the system
+> is general enough to be applicable in a wide variety of other
+> domains as well'' [@hid-sp18-520-TensorFlow].

 TensorFlow provides a platform for implementing and execute machine learning algorithms and is highly popular with deep neural network models and algorithms.
 TensorFlow is cross-platform, it can support mobile and embedded platforms.
 It has lot of API to support complex computations and algorithms.

 Teradata Intellibase
 ====================